The new era of sponsorship goes beyond logos

 Gaming companies will accelerate sponsorship growth

 "This will have a big impact on sport and also on events.
 The gaming industry has extremely professional sponsorship buyers.
-The industry is known for having used sponsorship as a form of marketing for a long time, and they know what they are buying," says Sandström.
+The industry is famous for having used sponsorship as a form of marketing for a long time, and they know what they are buying," says Sandström.

 Professional buyers know that associating with something that stirs emotions creates a lasting impression.